Shreeramghimire/AI_Engineering/Keras.md

 2. Activation: It passes that final number $[z\]$ through the activation function $(f(z)\)$.
 This output is what gets sent forward to the next layer of neurons.

 **Inputs $(x\)$** ───► **[ Weights & Bias ]** ───► **Linear Output $(z\)$** ───► **[ Activation Function ]** ───► **Final Output**

+**Why Non-Linearity Matters**

+Most real-world data is non-linear.
+Think of predicting housing prices, identifying faces, or driving autonomous cars—the relationships between variables are full of twists, curves, and sudden thresholds.
+A linear model cannot learn these curves.
+By applying a non-linear activation function (like ReLU or GELU), the network gains the ability to warp, bend, and shape its decision boundaries to fit virtually any complex dataset.
+This mathematical trait is known as the Universal **Approximation Theorem**.